kelvins/lbph/README.md

 ![Euclidean Distance](http://i.imgur.com/liBbl6u.gif)

 - The current LBPH implementation uses a fixed `radius` of `1` and a fixed number of `neighbors` equal to `8`.
-In the future, we intend to provide an option to the user set these values as parameters.
+We need to implement the usage of these parameters (feel free to contribute here).

 ## I/O

 ### Input

-All input images (for train and test) must have the same size.
-Different of OpenCV, the images don't need to be in grayscale, because each pixel is automatically converted to grayscale in the LBP process using the following [formula](https://en.wikipedia.org/wiki/Grayscale#Luma_coding_in_video_systems):
+All input images (for training and testing) must have the same size.
+Different of OpenCV, the images don't need to be in grayscale, because each pixel is automatically converted to grayscale in the [GetPixels](https://github.com/kelvins/lbph/blob/master/common/common.go#L118) function using the following [formula](https://en.wikipedia.org/wiki/Grayscale#Luma_coding_in_video_systems):

 ```
 Y = (0.299 * RED) + (0.587 * GREEN) + (0.114 * BLUE)